 This is a painting we bought at the Wyandotte Street Fair in 2000.
-It is an original watercolor by maritime artist Leo Kuschel who resides in the Detroit area.
-The painting is called J.W.Westcott II.
+It is an original watercolor by maritime artist Leo Kuschel who resides in the Detroit area. (ed.
+Leo passed away on April 12, 2016 at his home in Taylor, MI.
+RIP Leo) The painting is called J.W.Westcott II.
 The Westcott is the ship in the painting that actually serves as a US Post Office, zip code 48222.
 The Westcott pulls up alongside of ships as they pass through the Detroit River so that mail and crew members can transfer to and from without the ship having to dock.

 We are big fans of Leo Kuschel and we already owned a number of prints of his paintings, so when I realized this one Leo was selling at the Street Fair was an original and not a print, I was like "Wow!
 We'll take it!
 How much!"
 My wife who enjoys negotiating prices at street fairs was not amused by this show of enthusiasm.
 Anyway, we paid Leo a deposit and came back later to pay the balance and take home our first original Kuschel.
 Very cool indeed.